-This group contains commands that correspond to the SALT functions of the same name found in [SE.SALT: Save, Load, List, Compare, Settings, Snap and RemoveVersions.
+This group contains commands that correspond to the SALT functions of the same name found in [SE.SALT: Save, Load, List, Compare, Settings, Open, Snap and RemoveVersions.
+It also includes a separate command, Rebuild.

 ]save myClass \tmp\classX -ver This will do the same as